CM points on Shimura curves via QM-equivariant isogeny volcanoes: QM-equivariant isogeny volcanoes

 such that if $V_d = \emptyset$ for some $d$, then $V_i = \emptyset$ for all $i \geq d.$ If such a $d$ exists, we will refer to the smallest such $d$ as the \textbf{depth} of $V$ and to $V_d$ for $d$ the depth as the \textbf{floor} of $V$, and otherwise we will say that the depth of $V$ is infinite.

-Fixing a prime number $\ell$, the graph $V$ with its partioning is an \textbf{$\ell$-volcano} if the following properties hold: \begin{enumerate} \item Each vertex not in the floor of $V$ has degree $\ell + 1$, while any floor vertex has degree $1$. \item The subgraph $V_0$, which we call \textbf{the surface}, is regular of degree $0, 1$ or $2$. \item For $0 < i < d$ (colloquially: ``below the surface'' and ``above the floor''), a vertex in $V_i$ has one ``ascending'' edge to a vertex in $V_{i-1}$, and $\ell$ ``descending'' edges to distinct vertices in $V_{i+1}$.
-This accounts for all edges of $V$ which are not ``horizontal,'' by which we mean edges which are not between two surface vertices. \end{enumerate} \end{definition}
+Fixing a prime number $\ell$, the graph $V$ with its partioning is an \textbf{$\ell$-volcano} if the following properties hold: \begin{enumerate} \item Each vertex not in the floor of $V$ has degree $\ell + 1$, while any floor vertex has degree $1$. \item The subgraph $V_0$, which we call \textbf{the surface}, is regular of degree $0, 1$ or $2$. \item For $0 < i < d$ (colloquially: ``below the surface'' and ``above the floor''), a vertex in $V_i$ has one \textbf{ascending} edge to a vertex in $V_{i-1}$, and $\ell$ \textbf{descending} edges to distinct vertices in $V_{i+1}$.
+This accounts for all edges of $V$ which are not \textbf{horizontal}, by which we mean edges which are not between two surface vertices. \end{enumerate} \end{definition}

-The results of the previous section have built to the following theorem, declaring that in most cases connected components of the subgraphs $\mathcal{G}^D_{K,\ell,\ff_0}$ of $\mathcal{G}^D_{K,\ell}$ earn the title of \textbf{QM-equivariant isogeny volcanoes} and justifying our use of terminology regarding edges and vertices in these subgraphs.
+The results of the previous section immediately imply the following theorem, declaring that in most cases connected components of the subgraphs $\mathcal{G}^D_{K,\ell,\ff_0}$ of $\mathcal{G}^D_{K,\ell}$ are isogeny volcanoes.
+In such a case, we will refer to this graph as a \textbf{QM-equivariant isogeny volcano}.
+This justifies our use of terminology regarding edges and vertices in these subgraphs.

 \begin{theorem} Fix an imaginary quadratic field $K$, a prime $\ell$ and a natural number $\ff_0$ with $(\ell,\ff_0) = 1$ and $\ff_0^2\Delta_K < -4$.
 Consider the graph $\mathcal{G}^D_{K,\ell,\ff_0}$ as an undirected graph by identifying edges with their dual edges as described above.
 Each connected component of this graph has the structure of an $\ell$-volcano of infinite depth. \end{theorem}